 On March 31, 2022, the FASB issued ASU 2022-02, which eliminates the recognition and measurement guidance for troubled debt restructurings ("TDRs") and requires additional disclosures for certain loan modifications.
 ASU 2022-02 also requires entities to disclose gross write-offs of financing receivables and net investments in leases by year of origination.
-The TDR guidance can be adopted using either a prospective or modified retrospective transition approach and the additional disclosure requirements are made prospectively.
-ASU 2022-02 would be effective for Omega's first quarter of 2023, and early adoption is permitted.
-We are still evaluating the impact that adopting ASU 2022-02 will have on our consolidated financial statements.
+Omega elected to early adopt ASU 2022-02 on a prospective basis effective January 1, 2022.
+In the second quarter of 2022, we had one loan modification to a borrower experiencing financial difficulty pursuant to ASU 2022-02, Guardian Healthcare ("Guardian"), that requires additional disclosures.
+The required disclosures for this loan are included in Note 4 - Contractual Receivables and Other Receivables and Lease Inducements and Note 5 - Mortgage Notes Receivable.
+We have disclosed our gross write-offs of financing receivables and direct financing leases by year of origination in Note 7 - Allowance for Credit Losses.